rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 This document is meant to get you up to speed with Ubuntu quickly.
 The first question is should I just spin up a virtual machine or use bare metal?
 I used Linux for a few years as a VM before I bought dedicated hardware.

 The advantage of using a VM is that if you damage it or decide for any reason it’s not the right distribution you can just delete it and try another one.
-The drawback to a VM is that the hypervisor hides the hardware so you don’t get the experience of installing, configuring, and maintaining Linux.
+A drawback of using a VM is that you will have to manually map usb devices from the host to the VM.
+This isn't a big deal, it just makes troubleshooting USB devices a bit more complicated.

 My suggestion, if you have never touched Linux, is to install Ubuntu as a VM and get some experience with it.
 You won’t have to spend any money, Ubuntu is free, although I usually donate $10 when I download it to install on a fresh machine, and you can run any of the tools in this book.

 I have Ubuntu running on a System76 Gazelle from 2016 and a Dell G5 5587 laptop from 2018.
 I did this because I wanted to get my Linux certifications and I felt that I needed to be running Linux on my daily driver to learn.
-The
-VM can do just about anything the bare metal can do, but when I would get stuck on something I would just shut it down and go back to Windows instead of figuring it out.
+Using a VM can perform almost anything the bare metal can.
+However, when I encountered an issue,  I often just shut it down and returned to Windows rather than solving it.
 Running on bare metal removed the temptation to do that!

 There are a lot of good tutorials on installing Ubuntu available on the Internet, so I am not going to cover it here.
 It is actually very easy, pretty much click, click, next, reboot!
 This Youtube video [How to Install Ubuntu 24.04 Desktop: Complete Beginner's Guide](https://www.youtube.com/watch?v=zE7OYNkuQ1w) is a great guide to installing Ubuntu 24.04.